ilovepku/sean-lee-portfolio/src/pages/blogs/react-redux-firebase.md

 ## Error: Firebase instance does not yet exist.
 Check your compose function.

 Alas!
-Another error, this time trigged by a `getFirestore()` in one of my redux actions.
+Another error, this time triggered by a `getFirestore()` in one of my redux actions.
 I was using [redux-thunk](https://github.com/reduxjs/redux-thunk) to handle the asynchronous firebase operations.
 Some changes I just made must have broken it.

 The problem seemed to be related to firestore initiation.
 Though the official migration guide did not mention anything on `useFirestore`, the deletion of `reduxFirestore(firebase)`, which the guide suggested, might have caused the error.
 After adding the line (and the compose) back, my app now runs properly.